 Both Tyrone and I are going to document and report our progress on building a profitable niche site from scratch.
-We’re going to give you front row seats in our little competition, revealing exactly how we select a potentially profitable niche (which we’ll reveal to you), how we build a website around that market, how we send traffic to that site, and finally how we begin to earn an income form it.
+We’re going to give you front row seats to our little competition, revealing exactly how we select a potentially profitable niche (which we’ll reveal to you), how we build a website around that market, how we send traffic to that site, and how we begin to earn an income form it.

 Yes . . . rule—singular.

 There is only one rule in our little challenge, and that is: we will not use paid advertising to generate traffic.
 All traffic to our sites will be from natural search engine traffic, or referrals.